abhishekarya1/Hash-Define-myNotes/content/system-design/design-patterns.md

 }

-// Adapter class for old interface to make it compatible with new interface class Adapter implements NewInterface {		// wrap with new
+// Adapter class for old interface to make it compatible with new interface class Adapter implements NewInterface {		// Adapter is of type new
     private OldInterface oldObject;			// HAS-A relation (wraps around old)

     public Adapter(OldInterface oldObject) {